 A lovely variety of native plants, many with fall blooms, foliage, and beautiful seed heads, in the Discovery Garden.

-The Bonsai Museum's carefully pruned specimens, also in fall glory.
+The Bonsai Museum’s carefully pruned trees, also in fall glory.

-Sprays of colorful, starlike asters in the Shakespeare Garden, Water Garden, and Discovery Garden.
+Sprays of colorful, starlike asters in the Shakespeare Garden, the Shelby White and Leon Levy Water Garden, and the Discovery Garden.